ToolVS

 Can I use iCloud on Android?

 No. iCloud has no Android app.
-You can access icloud.com in a browser, but the experience is limited.
+You can access icloud.com in a mobile browser, but the experience is limited.
 If you use any Android device, Google Drive is the obvious choice.

 Which is more private, iCloud or Google Drive?